Bloch groups, algebraic K-theory, units, and Nahm's Conjecture: The maps Pz and Rz

 \begin{lemma} Let $\nn=ab$ with $(a,b)=1$ and $\z$ a primitive $\nn$th root of unity.
 If $X \in A(F;\Z/\nn\Z)$, let $u_\nn=R_{\z}(X)$, $u_a=R_{\z^b}(X)$ and $u_b=R_{\z^a}(X)$.
 Then $u_\nn$ determines and is uniquely determined by $u_a$ and $u_b$. \end{lemma}

 \begin{proof} Part (2) of Lemma~\ref{lemma:compatibility} shows that the image of $u_\nn$ in $F_\nn^\times/F_\nn^{\times a}$ is the image of $u_a$ under the natural map

 Equivalently, $u_a$ determines $u_\nn$ up to an $a$th power, and similarly $u_b$ determines $u_\nn$ up to a $b$th power.
 This is enough to determine $u_\nn$ completely since $a$ and $b$ are coprime.
-The converse is already shown. \end{proof} \begin{remark} Both lemmas hold also for $(\nn,w_F)>1$ if we replace $R_\z$ by $R^{w_F}_{\z}$. \end{remark}
+The converse has already been shown. \end{proof}